Sims attracts retirement fund as major shareholder

 With more than 9.6 million shares held, the retirement fund is now obligated to file notices when it buys additional shares or sells shares, according to the Australian Securities and Investments Commission.

-On its website, the ART describes itself as “one of Australia’s largest super funds” that uses its “size and scale to be a force for good to make our members’ world better, working with the community and seeking out investments to grow their savings and retirement income.”
+The ART is one of Australia’s largest super funds that says it uses its size and scale "to be a force for good to make our members’ world better, working with the community and seeking out investments to grow their savings and retirement income.”

-The ART claims to manage more than AUD$300 billion ($201 billion) on behalf of some 2.4 million people attached to or formerly attached to some 185,000 employers.
+The ART manages more than AUD$300 billion ($201 billion) on behalf of some 2.4 million people attached to or formerly attached to some 185,000 employers.

 Sims Ltd., based in Sydney, operates metal recycling facilities in Australia and New Zealand and electronics recycling facilities there as well as in Europe and the United States.